 “Our survey shows that the financial services sector leads the way in adoption of Business Process Management software and approaches: 65% of financial services decision-makers that participated in the survey stated that their organization had launched a BPM initiative of some description, while 52% anticipated that greater emphasis would be placed on BPM over the next year.”– Nicholas Kitson, Head of Business Process Management, Global Financial Services Unit, Capgemini

-Banking, investment, insurance are some of the areas of work with complexities introduced on a daily basis.
+Banking, investment, and insurance are some of the areas of work with complexities introduced on a daily basis.

 This entails different legal regulations, currency exchange rates, alignments based on GDP, annual interest rates, the stock market itself – and lots of other investment projections that keep the system running and operating successfully.